Michigan Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Michigan and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 1754 Alzheimer's care facilities available in Michigan.
 These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone Alzheimer's care units, or part of larger dementia care communities.
-Michigan Alzheimer's care facilities cost on average $57,300 per year.
+Michigan memory care facilities cost on average $57,300 per year.
 Dementia care in Michigan can range in cost from $33,600 all the way to $97,416 yearly.
 The 5 most affordable cities in Michigan for memory care are: Detroit at $47,784 per year, Calumet at $49,980 per year, Mount Pleasant at $50,052 per year, Clare at $51,252 per year and Bay City at $51,588 per year.
 The 3 most affordable counties in Michigan when it comes to Alzheimer's and dementia care are Isabella county with costs of $49,836 per year, Houghton county that has average annual costs of $50,016 and Clare county that carries an average cost of $51,144 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Michigan: